 (v) Umbrella liability insurance for the coverages provided under Sections 1.1(e)(i), (iii), and (iv) with a limit of at least $5,000,000.

-The County shall be named as an additional insurance on each Required Insurance Policy.
-All insurance shall be obtained from companies acceptable to the County and require at least thirty (30) days advance notice to the County of an intention to cancel the policy.
-Company shall deliver to the County evidence satisfactory to the County of such insurance and evidence of renewal or replacement policies no later than ten (10) days before the expiration thereof.
+All insurance shall be obtained and require at least thirty (30) days advance notice to the County of an intention to cancel the policy.
+Company shall deliver to the County evidence of such insurance and evidence of renewal or replacement policies no later than ten (10) days before the expiration thereof.

 1.2.
 Construction.

-(a) Company shall not commence construction of the Landfill (the “Construction”) until the County provides in writing that all Pre-Development Conditions have been completed to its full satisfaction.

-(b) Company shall conduct the Construction , and maintain the Landfill throughout the Term, in accordance with the plans and specifications set forth in the Pre Development Package.
+(a) Company shall conduct the Construction , and maintain the Landfill throughout the Term, in accordance with the plans and specifications set forth in the Permit.
 Company shall not deviate from the plans and specifications set forth in the Pre-Development Package without the County’s prior written consent.

-(c) Company shall at all times comply with all applicable Laws with respect to the Construction, including, without limitation, 9VAC20-81-130, all Required Authorizations, and all other Governmental Requirements and Required Authorizations, including all required permitted plans, authorizations, and conditions applicable to Construction.
+(b) Company will at all times comply with all applicable Laws with respect to the Construction, including, without limitation, 9VAC20-81-130, all Required Authorizations, and all other Governmental Requirements and Required Authorizations, including all required permitted plans, authorizations, and conditions applicable to Construction.

-(d) During the Construction, Company shall:
+(c) During the Construction, Company shall:

-(i) (d)During the Construction, Company shall permit the County access to the Landfill site, and the County shall have the right to designate a representative (the “Landfill Liaison”) to oversee review Company’s compliance with (iA) the plans and specifications set forth in the Pre-Development Package, and (iiB) all applicable LawsGovernmental Requirements, Required Authorizations, and other permitted plans, authorizations, and conditions applicable to the Construction (collectively, the “Construction Requirements”).
-The County may, upon notice to Company from time to time, appoint a successor Landfill Liaison.
+(i) (d)During the Construction, Company shall permit the County access to the Landfill siteto oversee review Company’s compliance with the plans and specifications set forth in the Permit.

-5